jaycody/BDD-js/README.md

 npm | node package manager to install libraries, manage the dependencies, define a set of build commands | [npmjs.com][6] mocha | js test runner that can be executed from Node or from the browser | [mocha wiki][3] chai | assertion library for mocha | [chaijs.com][4] sinon | Standalone test spies, stubs and mocks for js.
 No dependencies, works with any unit testing framework. | [sinonjs.org][5]
+istanbul | test coverage tool | $ npm install --save-dev istanbul

 ## objectives
 - write expressive assertions with chai